 Journeying West: Distinctive Firearms from the Smithsonian

-In 1876, the Smithsonian’s National Museum of American History established the National Firearms Collection in honor of the American Centennial.
-Since then, it has grown to nearly 7,000 artifacts.
-And dozens of these historically significant firearms are now on display here at the Buffalo Bill Center of the West.
+The National Firearms Collection at the Smithsonian Institution’s National Museum of American History was established in 1876 in honor of the American Centennial.
+Since then, it has grown to nearly 7,000 firearms.
+On display here were fifty objects from that collection.

-Included in this exhibition is a seven-foot-long gold Miquelet lock musket (top of page) that was given to President Thomas Jefferson in 1805 by the Bey of Tunisia after the Tripolitan Wars.
+A seven-foot-long gold Miquelet lock musket given to President Thomas Jefferson in 1805 by the Bey of Tunisia after the Tripolitan Wars.
 Made in 1789 by maker Muhammad of Montenegro, this extravagant firearm is often considered a national treasure.

-One of the most-talked-about objects on display is a folding knife made ca. 1880 by the Holler Firm in Germany for display in a store window in New York City.
-Its one hundred “blades” include a cigar cutter, button hook, tuning fork, pencils—and the .22 caliber revolver that earned it a place in this firearms loan.
+A folding knife made ca. 1880 by the Holler Firm in Germany for display in a store window in New York City.
+Its one hundred “blades” include a cigar cutter, button hook, tuning fork, pencils—and the .22 caliber revolver that earned it a place in as firearms collection.

 The Buffalo Bill Center of the West is an Affiliate of the Smithsonian Institution.